 The high, slim figure, the rally-inspired face, the long suspension travel (8.3 inch front and 7.9 inch rear), block pattern Pirelli’s, aluminum engine guard: it all looks pretty tough.
 The seat matches the adventurous appearance: enduro-look and 34.4 inch tall, but still narrow enough for me to put both feet flat on the ground.

 The no-nonsense approach of the Ténéré is also hard to look over.
 Don’t search for any tech shizzle.
 Traction-control, mappings, ride-by-wire, electronic suspension, quickshifter, cruise-control, slipperclutch … there’s none of that.
-The disconnectible ABS in the rear is about the only electronics you’ll find and that means there’s no overload of buttons on the handlebars either.
+The disconnectible ABS is about the only electronics you’ll find and that means there’s no overload of buttons on the handlebars either.

 The back-to-basics approach of the Ténéré is in sharp contrast with its direct opponents that are showing off their tech bling, and you can tell by the pricing.
 The Ténéré 700 is quite a bit cheaper than the 850 GS, Tiger 900 or 790 Adventure.
 An important factor to bear in mind.